botlabsDev/npkpy/README.md

 # npkPy
 The npkPy package module is an unpacking tool for MikroTiks custom NPK container format.
-The tool is capable to display to the content of any NPK package and to export all container.
+The tool is capable to display the content of any NPK package and to export all container.

 ["NPK stands for MikroTik RouterOS upgrade package"](https://whatis.techtarget.com/fileformat/NPK-MikroTik-RouterOS-upgrade-package) and since there is no solid unpacking tool for the format available, I want to share my approach of it.